-Up to 43 3rd-8th grade students attend 2, 3, and 4-day programs at the 3rd-7th grade students attend 3 and 4-day programs at the historic Pigeon Point Lighthouse, south of Pescadero.
+Up to 43 3rd-8th grade students attend 2, 3, and 4-day programs at the historic Pigeon Point Lighthouse, south of Pescadero.
 Students, their classroom teachers, and parent chaperones explore the redwood forest, tidepools, and coastal ecosystems, and observe northern elephant seals at Año Nuevo State Park.